ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 ## Computing sentence embeddings

-The figure below shows my process.
 Given a set of preference data, I split the completions based on whether they were chosen ($$\mathbf{y}_w$$) or rejected ($$\mathbf{y}_l$$) by an evaluator&mdash;human or GPT, depending on the dataset.
 Then, I embedded them using [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) to produce 384-dimensional sentence embeddings.
 Finally, for each row, I computed the cosine distance ($$\mathbf{d}$$) between the chosen and rejected vectors.
+The figure below illustrates this process.

 ![](/assets/png/contrast-pairs/process.png){:width="700px"}
 {: style="text-align: center;"}